snovakovic/js-flock/README.md

 * Sorting flat arrays
 * Sorting in multiple directions
 * Easy to read syntax for asc and desc sorting
-* Faster then other sort alternatives
+* Faster than other sort alternatives
 * Undefined and null values are always sorted to bottom of list no matter if ordering is ascending or descending.

 ```javascript